pablobdss/Backend-Schedule/README.md

 > 🇧🇷 [Leia em Português](./README.pt-br.md)

 REST API for barbershop appointments using JWT authentication, PostgreSQL database, and modular project structure.
 Built in stages for professional portfolio purposes.
+Commits with Update will be on Saturdays or Sundays.

 ## Overview